-Introduction: The Best Knives for Slicing Brisket
+Introduction: The Best Knife for Slicing Brisket?

 - Not being dishwasher safe should not be looked at as a ‘con’.
 You should never wash any of your nice knives in the dishwasher so please don’t do that with any of these.

 - The primary difference between many quality knives is stamped construction vs. forged construction.
 When it comes to brisket knives many models made of higher end steel such as the Wusthof are still made of stamped or laser cut construction so in this category it is best to focus on steel quality not strictly construction technique.

 - The best way to buy a knife is in-person as feel should be the primary focus when evaluating similar quality items, however, this is not always possible.

 The Contenders: Our Favorite Brisket Knives!